Checkmarx/kics/e2e/README.md

 - **Running E2E Tests from docker (slower) (used in CI):**

-_Note: when running the tests from docker only the tests "031" and "052" must fail_.
+_Note: when running the tests from docker, only the tests "031" and "052" should fail_.

 Prepare
 ```bash